cloudpups/Wip-Go/README.md

 </div>

+> **❗ For those following the [Medium Article][medium]**
+>
+> If you are coming here from the [Medium article][medium], note that you should use the source from the [Source for Medium Article](https://github.com/cloudpups/Wip-Go/releases/tag/medium_article) Release to minimize any issues.
+The app, and the permissions it requires, has changed since it was first written.

 ## What does this do?

 Do you have a pull request that is not a draft, has passed review, and yet for some reason it **still** should not be merged?
 Look no further, the WIP-go bot is here for you!
 Use the default labels supported by this bot (`"dnm", "do not merge", "do-not-merge", "wip", "work in progress", "work-in-progress"`), or supply a list of up to 15 custom labels for this bot to recognize (**not** case-sensitive)!